robinboncoeur/mygitblender/README.md

 # Caveat
 -- This script has currently been tested in Linux (Mint Cinnamon 18), on a Macbook Pro running MacOS Sierra and on Windows 7 Professional.
 The script loads and runs successfully on all these OSes.
--- Although some error-checking work has been accomplished, the script is still in fairly rudimentary form.
-I am trying to get errors to be displayed somewhere on the interface: however, for now, **error messages only show up on the System Console.**
+-- Whilst I am trying to get errors to be displayed somewhere on the interface, for now **error messages only show up on the System Console.**
 I tend to run Blender from a Terminal window in Linux, so I check there for error messages.
 In Windows, you can toggle the System Console under: (Menu) Window > Toggle System Console.
 Mac users, please refer to this page:
 __http://blender.stackexchange.com/questions/6173/where-does-console-output-go__

 For now, please read the error message in the console.

 Update 28-Oct-2016: version 0.4.2.
 Checks path statement in path_list.csv that the path is correct for the folder holding the image files.
 Checks for the existence of the image_list.csv file.
-Checks that all entries in image_list.csv are correct (as in: correspond to a file in that folder). **Unfortunately, currently all errors are printed to console at this time.**
+Checks that all entries in image_list.csv are correct (as in: correspond to a file in that folder).

 Update 25-Oct-2016: version 0.4.1.
 Checks for and compensates for Blender sometimes tacking on a :1 (or a .001, or even a :1.002) to a material name for the V4 series.
 I've solved some of those issues (material names), hopefully without creating others.
 Please do let me know if you run into dramas.
 Also checks for the presence of the .csv files.
 Invalid edits are as yet not trapped.

 -- Remember, this is open-source software: if you break it, you get to keep both pieces. :D

--- Please do contact me if you run into any dramas at robinseahahn at gmail.
-This is very much a work in progress and will only improve with time.
-Cheers...
+-- Please contact me if you run into any dramas at robinseahahn at gmail dot com.